franemar/timedot-vim/README.md

 ```
 and voila! installed!
 Now, on editing a `*.timedot` file, you should see improved syntax hilighting.

-To install the handy `t.` script, you can copy it to, or link it to somewhere in your $PATH.
+To install the handy `t.` script, you can copy it to, or link it to somewhere in your $PATH and make it executable.
 I use something like;
 ```
-ln -s ~/.vim/pack/plugin/start/timedot-vim/t. ~/bin/
+ln -s ~/.vim/pack/plugin/start/timedot-vim/t. ~/bin/ chmod +x ~/bin/t.
 ```

 ## Usage